NicoloCavalli95horses/KMS-web-testing/content/01 Notes/SQLIA (SQL injection attack).md

 ---
 ## What is a SQLIA

+> [!WARNING]
+>  Many Web applications use client-supplied data in SQL queries.
+However, if the application does not strip potentially harmful characters, users, can add SQL statements into their inputs.
+This is called SQL injection

 A SQL Injection attack occurs when an attacker exploits vulnerabilities in a web application's input validation mechanisms to execute malicious SQL statements.
 This can result in:
 - unauthorized access to database information
 - the ability to manipulate or delete data